 Click “Save” when you are finished changing any of these settings.

 Google Analytics is a powerful tool that allows you to track how many people visit your site and much more.
 The first step, if you haven’t already done so is to set yourself up a Google account and register for it’s analytics.
-If you do all ready have a Google account and signed up to Analytics then simply find your account ID and copy and paste it into the box as described in the final guidance on the following page.

 A favicon (pronounced "fave-icon") is a small, iconic image that represents your website.
 Favicons are most often found in the address bar of your web browser.